sushant054/Projects/Hotel_Booking_rec/README.md

 1. Clone the Repository
 2. Install Dependencies
 3. Set Up the Database - To set up database refer file ./Backend/databasesecmd.sql
-4. Run & Access the Application -
-Open your browser & navigate to http://localhost:3000
+4. Run & Access the Application - to run backend api use main.js file (nodemon main or node main.js) Open your browser & navigate to http://localhost:3000

 ## Visit My Other Projects